-QRU and QMD conduct remediation activities as outlined in the waiver application to ensure providers correct any deficiencies cited during any PCR activity.
+QAPMA in collaboration with other DDA work units, as necessary, conducts remediation activities as outlined in the waiver application to ensure providers correct any deficiencies cited during any PCR activity.

 i.
 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.